 English 2 will investigate four new questions that build upon themes introduced in English 9.
-These questions (How do our Social Class and Family Affect our Thinking?
-To What Extent do Individuals Control their own Lives?
-What Makes a Hero? and What Makes Something Frightening?) will be used as a springboard to help strengthen students' reading and writing skills and provide additional preparation for State mandated assessments for graduation as well as the SAT's.
+These questions (How do our social class and family affect our thinking?
+To what extent do individuals control their own lives?
+What makes a hero?
+What makes something frightening?) will be used as a springboard to help strengthen students' reading and writing skills and provide additional preparation for State mandated assessments for graduation as well as the SATs.

-ENGLISH 2 HUMANITIES CP (122H) 5 Credits
+ENGLISH 2 HUMANITIES CP (122H)

-Prerequisite: Successful completion of English 1.
-Paired with US History 1
+5 Credits Paired with US History 1 Humanities CP Full Year Grade 10

-Humanities CP

-Full Year

-Grade 10